gatsbyjs/gatsby/docs/blog/2019-02-11-gatsby-themes-livestream-and-example/index.md

 - `gatsby-config.js` with metadata and a reference to your theme
 - a folder full of Markdown files for content

-And _that’s it_.
+And _that's it_.

 No code.
 No assembling plugins.
 Just writing content.

 ## Learn how to build a Gatsby theme

-Recently I had the pleasure of building a theme from scratch with Gatsby’s own [John Otander](https://twitter.com/4lpine) live on [my weekly livestream](https://twitch.tv/jlengstorf).
+Recently I had the pleasure of building a theme from scratch with Gatsby's own [John Otander](https://twitter.com/4lpine) live on [my weekly livestream](https://twitch.tv/jlengstorf).

 <iframe id="ytplayer" title="Theme livestream on YouTube" type="text/html" width="720" height="405"
 src="https://www.youtube.com/embed/PS2784YfPpw?list=PLz8Iz-Fnk_eTpvd49Sa77NiF8Uqq5Iykx"